Jeremy Pena Player Props: Astros vs. Mets

 Mets Pitching Rankings

+- Verlander (2-3 with a 4.40 ERA and 39 strikeouts in 45 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- In his last outing on Tuesday against the New York Yankees, the righty tossed 3 1/3 innings, giving up six earned runs while surrendering seven hits.
+- In his most recent outing on Wednesday against the New York Yankees, the right-hander went six innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.